Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

 After this is done the students have a version that picks up the program from where the instructor left it and their final activity consist of them adding more functionalilty in a similar fashion.

-For teaching and learning purpose run in debug. meantion to the student what the bin file contains but do not go into too much detail at this point.
+For teaching and learning purposes run in debug.
+Mention to the student what the bin file contains but do not go into too much detail at this point.

 The first file that you need to edit is the MathOperations.cs file (backend calculator logic)
 ```c#